hansonmcoombs/training-basic_python/sphinx/source/functions.rst

-#this is coming
+# this is coming
+# what is a function
 # args vs kwargs
+# how to read function documentation
 # how to create a function
 # how to create function documentation
-# how to read function documentation